SWENGG4Y2024/SWENGG4Y2024Team02/README.md

 ## Airbnb

-Airbnb is an online marketplace for short- and long-term homestays and experiences.
-It offers a diverse range of stays worldwide, from apartments to unique listings like castles.
+Airbnb is an online marketplace for short and long-term homestays and experiences.
+It offers a diverse range of stays worldwide, from apartments to unique listings like villas and castles.
 Users can book stays and communicate with hosts through the platform.

 | BITS ID     | Name               | GitHub ID    | Email
 ----------  | -----              | --------     | --------